TimvdLippe/react-imgpro/README.md

 This repository is the result of an exploration of transforming the React component to process images into a webcomponent.
 All credits for the original idea, API and implementation go to https://github.com/nitin42/react-imgpro

+A running example can be found at https://timvdlippe.github.io/react-imgpro/

 ## Why?

 When I took a first look at the original React implementation, I wondered what React was offering that would be fundamental to writing this component.